Dhiraj072/indecision-app/README.md

 # Indecision-App

 A web application to manage your to-do lists.
 Demo application is running live [here](https://inndecision.herokuapp.com/).

+**Note:** *(Please allow application 30-60 seconds to start up.
+I'm not rich, hence the server auto-sleeps after 30mins of inactivity and saves me money!)*

 The application uses browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 Hence how long your to-do lists are persisted depends on your [browser settings](https://stackoverflow.com/questions/9948284/how-persistent-is-localstorage/9948339).
 You will lose them if you clean your browser data manually.